immersive-web/webxr-ar-module/explainer.md

 }
 ```

 In this sample, the `beginXRSession` function, which is assumed to be run by clicking the "Enter VR" button in the previous sample, requests an `XRSession` that operates in `immersive-vr` mode.
 The `requestSession` method returns a promise that resolves to an `XRSession` upon success.
-When requesting a session, the capabilities that the returned session must have, including it's XR mode, are passed in via an `XRSessionCreationOptions` dictionary.
+In addition to the `XRSessionMode`, developers may supply an `XRSessionInit` dictionary containing the capabilities that the returned session must have.
+For more information, see [Feature dependencies](#feature-dependencies).

 If `supportsSession` resolved for a given mode, then requesting a session with the same mode should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user activation event for an immersive session.)
 The UA is ultimately responsible for determining if it can honor the request.